How much does it cost?

 What specialist facilities are available within the College for my studies?

-Textbooks required by St Ann’s students can be ordered and are made available through the library, along with an extensive collection of fiction and non-fiction for recreational purposes.
+Textbooks required by St Ann’s students can be ordered by the Director of Learning and are made available through the library, along with an extensive collection of fiction and non-fiction for recreational purposes.

 What sort of entertainment is near the College?